prcutler/the-bootloader/_drafts/paul-notes.md

-b# Paul's Notes for Future episodes
+# Paul's Notes for Future episodes

 ## 2024